guipdutra/awesome-geek-podcasts/README.md

 * [Full Stack Radio](http://fullstackradio.com/) - A podcast for developers interested in building great software products.
 * [Functional Geekery](http://www.functionalgeekery.com) - Functional Geeks, Geeking Functionally.
 * [Fw:Thinking](http://www.fwthinking.com/podcasts/) - It's about technology.
 It's about humanity.
 It's about our future.
 It's Fw:Thinking.
+* [Get Up and Code](http://getupandcode.com/) - Get Up and Code is a podcast about fitness for programmers and software developers.
+Every week, John Sonmez, helps you lose weight, refactor your diet and get in shape.
 * [GitMinutes](http://www.gitminutes.com/) - The show for proficient Git users.
 * [HardcoreHistory](http://www.dancarlin.com/hardcore-history-series/) - In "Hardcore History" the very unconventional Dan Carlin takes his "Martian", outside-the-box way of thinking and applies it to the past.
 * [Harry Potter and the methods of rationality](http://www.hpmorpodcast.com/) - This is an alternate universe story, where Petunia married a scientist.
 Harry enters the wizarding world armed with Enlightenment ideals and the experimental spirit.